Personal Loan Payment Calculator

 - Always know what you will pay

-- Possiblity of locking in a low rate
+- Possible to lock in a low rate

 Why choose a variable interest rate?